Save 30% on a Ledger Nano Color. Use COLOR30 at checkout.

 Another very common smart contract function you may encounter is SafeTransferFrom.
 This message will appear during any transaction where you’re sending an NFT from your own wallet to another wallet.

 Let’s say, for example, you just bought yourself a Ledger, and you want to send the NFTs from your existing hot wallet to the secure new Ethereum account of your Ledger device.
 You’d see SafeTransferFrom appear on your hot wallet, and you’d need to confirm it.
-Which makes complete sense in this context.
+In this context, a SafeTransferFrom function makes complete sense.

 The problem arises when you encounter this function in other situations – remember, what you’re confirming here is that you want to send an NFT to another wallet, and unless that wallet is yours, there are few situations where you’d want to do this.